michaeljon/pipeline-builder/distrib.md

 done
 ```

-Once each partition is aligned is can immediately be sent on to be coordinate sorted, duplicate marked, and indexed.
+Once each partition is aligned it can immediately be sent on to be coordinate sorted, duplicate marked, and indexed.
 This process uses no additional input files and is limited only by the available threads and memory on the sorting node.
 Each partition in my experiment took about 150 wall clock seconds.

 ```bash
 # sort and mark duplicates